vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 Will be proven using [**Block Proof Cache**](./block_proof/coherence.md) service.

-It maintains a data structure that stores block hashes, along with a zk-proof that all the hashes it contains belong to the same chain.
+It maintains a data structure that stores block hashes along with a zk-proof.
+The zk-proof proves that all the hashes contained by the data structure belong to the same chain.

 ### Canonicity